TestFX/TestFX/README.md

 ## Features

- - A fluent and clean API for interacting with, and verifying the behavior of, JavaFX applications.
+- A fluent and clean API.
- - Supports Hamcrest Matchers and Lambda expressions.
+- Flexible setup and cleanup of JavaFX test fixtures.
+- Simple robots to simulate user interactions.
+- Rich collection of matchers to verify expected states.

+**Support for:**

+- Java 8 features and JavaFX 8 controls.
+- The JUnit testing framework and Hamcrest matchers.
 - Screenshots of failed tests.
- - Supports JavaFX 2 and JavaFX 8.
+- Headless testing using Monocle.

 ## Example